Welcome to Human Dignity and Humiliation Studies (HumanDHS)

 We are a global and transdisciplinary network and fellowship of concerned researchers and practitioners, dedicated to to stimulating systemic change, globally and locally, thus ending cycles of humiliation throughout the world.

-We believe that by eliminating these harmful cycles of humiliation, space is opened for dignity and mutual respect and esteem to take root and grow.
-We believe that the sustainability of social cohesion and ecological survival requires a frame of cooperation and a spirit of shared humility - and not a mindset of humiliation.
-In this new context, many previously malign and intractable processes and conflicts can be brought to a new and benign level.
+We believe that by eliminating cycles of humiliation, space is opened for dignity and mutual respect and esteem to take root and grow.
+We believe that social cohesion and ecological survival require a frame of cooperation and a spirit of shared humility — rather than a mindset of humiliation.
+In this new context, many malign and intractable processes and conflicts may be brought to a new and benign level.

 Article 1 of the Universal Declaration of Human Rights (UDHR) opens with the following sentence: “All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.”